Thumbs up & out for Enterprising Entrepreneur

 And on Monday 20th June I caught the train from York to Edinburgh.
 The next day I’d be helping to interview six keen candidates who had applied for a newly created post.

 Unfortunately, Tuesday 21st June was also a scheduled train strike.
-No LNER trains would be running on the East Coast Mainline.
+No LNER trains would run on the East Coast Mainline.

-Unperturbed, we’d decided to go ahead with the interviews as most people were travelling locally.
-We also wanted to meet candidates face-to-face and gauge enterprising entrepreneur qualities.
+Unperturbed, we’d decided to go ahead with the interviews as most candidates were traveling locally.
+We also wanted to meet people face-to-face and gauge enterprising entrepreneur qualities.

 But this approach was double-edged…

-Because I knew ‘Plan A’, my scheduled return train journey back to York, had been cancelled.
+Because I knew ‘Plan A’, my scheduled train journey back home to York, had been cancelled.

 Enterprising Entrepreneur decision time

 Stage one was supposed to be the easiest.
-Take a cab to the city bypass and specifically the A68 junction and road south to Jedburgh.
-My iPhone Google Street View had confirmed this location offered somewhere to stand and more importantly a space for vehicles to pull over.
+Take a taxi to the city bypass and specifically the A68 junction and road south to Jedburgh.
+My iPhone Google Street View had confirmed this start location offered somewhere to stand and more importantly a space for vehicles to pull over.

-But Lewis Hamilton the taxi driver was not.
-The suburban 5 miles through the gears of ‘sluggish’ and ‘slow’ took a pain-staking 30 minutes.
-At this rate, I calculated York would be sighted in 20 hours.
+But Lewis Hamilton the cab driver was not.
+The suburban 5 miles through the gears of ‘sluggish’ and ‘slow’ took a pain-staking 30 minutes to complete.
+Sitting impatiently with my rucksack in the back of the car, I calculated York would be sighted in 20 hours.

 Eventually, escaping Mr Timid and taxi safety I headed off with rucksack on my back, cardboard sign in my hand and uncertainty on my mind.